cashubtc/nuts/xx.md

 There are multiple possible decompositions[^2] for each token amount.
 When building a token, the wallet only has to find one.

-For very low-powered devices, the app can include a table with precomputed decompositions for `1..M`.
+For very low-powered devices, the app can include a table with precomputed decompositions(s) for `1..M`.

-Otherwise, the wallet could decompose the amount using the algorithm in the Appendix below.
+Otherwise, the wallet could decompose the amount using an algorithm from the Appendix below.

 ### Mint Considerations